BBTastro/cc-beatBoxLab/docs/features/motivational-statements.md

 ## Overview

 The Motivational Statements feature empowers users to create, manage, and reflect on personal inspirational content that drives their daily actions.
-Users can craft meaningful statements that capture their "why," define collaboration needs, and serve as consistent reminders of their core purposes and values.
+Users can craft meaningful statements with three-section structure that capture their core motivation, articulate their "why," and define collaboration needs with supporters.

 ## What are Motivational Statements